iotexproject/iotex-bootstrap/claim_reward_distribute_voters.md

 # Prerequisite

-Before moving onto any of the following sections, please install our `ioctl` and `bookkeeper` commandline tool
+Before moving onto any of the following sections, please install our `ioctl` commandline tool

 ## Install ioctl Tool